Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.29 React Hooks - useState/README.md

 React solves this problem with Hooks, specifically the `useState` hook, which is ideal for managing state.
 Hooks must be used inside functional components, so we need to create a function component to use them.

 Let's move all the code into an `App.js` file and render the `App` component from `index.js`.
 Inside `App`, wrap the JSX inside a function called `App` and return the JSX.
 This simplifies the rendering process and removes the need for repeated `ReactDOM.render` calls.

+### Using the `useState` Hook

+Inside the `App` component, create a constant called `state` and set it equal to `React.useState()`.
+This function comes from the React module.
+You can import it directly as a named export and then use `useState` without the `React.` prefix.

+The `useState` function returns an array with two items: the current state value and a function to update it.

+For example, calling `useState(0)` sets the initial state to 0.
+Logging the returned array shows the first item as the state value and the second as a function.

+You can access the current state value using `state[0]`.
+Replace the hardcoded 0 in the `<h1>` with `state[0]` to display the current state.
+The UI now reflects the state value.